vipulsourabh/excel-analytics-portfolio/02_excel_dashboards/retail_clothes_sales_advanced_dash/README.md

 ## Project Overview

-This project demonstrates the development of an interactive Retail Clothing Sales Analytics Dashboard in Microsoft Excel using an existing retail clothing sales dataset.
-The project focuses on analyzing business performance through KPI reporting, Pivot Tables, Pivot Charts, and interactive dashboard design.

-The dashboard answers key business questions by analyzing sales trends, customer preferences, product performance, shipping efficiency, and customer satisfaction to support data-driven business decisions.
+An interactive Microsoft Excel dashboard that analyzes retail clothing sales using KPI reporting, Pivot Tables, Pivot Charts, and slicers.
+The dashboard answers key business questions related to sales trends, customer behavior, product performance, shipping efficiency, and customer satisfaction.

 > **Note:** The dataset was pre-cleaned.
-This project focuses on data analysis and dashboard development rather than data preparation.
+This project focuses on data analysis and dashboard development.

 ---

 # Business Objective

-The objective of this project is to build an interactive reporting solution that helps answer business questions such as:
+Build an interactive dashboard to answer key business questions, including:

-- What are the overall sales and profit performance metrics?
+- What is the sales trend over the last 13 weeks?
+- How do customers prefer to purchase products?
+- How many items do customers typically buy?
-- Which products generate the highest sales?
+- Which products are the most popular?
+- What is the overall customer gender split?
+- Where are customers located?
-- How do customer demographics influence purchasing behavior?
+- How long does it take to ship customer orders?
-- Which shipping methods and delivery times perform best?
 - How satisfied are customers with their purchases?
-- How do sales vary across different regions?

 ---